mccombspj/kurumastories/content/isuzu/bellett/AS-RT-Isuzu-Bellett-1600GTR-1969.md

 Even on these dirt roads, Tsutsumi kept driving the GTR at high speeds.
 The tail swung out at every corner, but he controlled it easily with just a slight steering correction.

-The coarse volcanic ash that is unique to the Fuji volcanic belt quickly and easily causes tires to lose grip.
-However, the GTR with differential lock climbs this dirt mountain road at a rapid pace.
+The coarse volcanic ash that is unique to the Fuji volcanic belt causes tires to quickly and easily lose grip.
+However, the GTR with differential lock climbed this dirt mountain road at a rapid pace.

 Tsutsumi: "The limited-slip differential seems to be very effective."

-The limited-slip differential is also very effective in racing, as it ensures driving force even when the inside drive wheel tends to lift up in tight corners or high-speed corners.
+The limited-slip differential is also very effective in racing, as it ensures driving force even when the inside drive wheel tends to lift up in tight or high-speed corners.

 As a "wolf," the GTR needs powerful brakes to match its engine performance.
 The manufacturer's claim that "a light touch provides sharp braking" proved to be a fitting description.
 It seems that what impressed the Tsutsumi/Yoneyama due the most about the GTR was the brakes' great feel.